End-to-end Learning of a Fisher Vector Encoding for Part Features in Fine-grained Recognition: Related Work

 \subsection{Variants of Deep Fisher Vector Encoding (Deep FVE)}

-As one of the first attempts, Simonyan \etal~\cite{simonyan2013fve_layer} presented a Fisher vector layer for building deep networks.
-They encode an input image or pre-extracted SIFT features in multiple layers with an FVE and present a new pooling method that is applied after each encoding layer.
-A global pooling operation in the penultimate layer results in a single vector that is classified by an ensemble of linear SVMs.
-Due to some restrictions, the entire network is trained greedily layer by layer and not end-to-end.
-Another deep architecture presented by Sydorov \etal~\cite{sydorov2014deep} learns an FVE by updating GMM parameters based on the classification loss rather than running an EM algorithm.
-In each iteration, an SVM classifier is trained, then gradients w.r.t. the GMM parameters are computed that are used to update them accordingly.
-Cimpoi \etal~\cite{cimpoi2015deep} proposed a CNN together with an FVE that encodes local CNN features by a single feature representation.
-This representation is finally used by a 1-vs-rest SVM to perform classification.
-Song \etal~\cite{song2017locally} were able to further improve this approach by additional processing of the encoded features, but still without end-to-end learning.
+Simonyan~\etal~\cite{simonyan2013fve_layer} presented a Fisher vector layer for building deep networks.
+They encode an input image or pre-extracted SIFT features in multiple layers with an FVE, but the entire network is trained greedily layer-by-layer and not end-to-end due to some restrictions.
+Sydorov~\etal~\cite{sydorov2014deep} suggested another deep architecture that learns an FVE by updating GMM parameters based on gradients that are backpropagated from a Hinge loss of an SVM classifier.
+Cimpoi~\etal~\cite{cimpoi2015deep} proposed a CNN together with an FVE for local CNN features, and the resulting feature representation is used by a one-vs-rest SVM.
+Song~\etal~\cite{song2017locally} improved this approach, but still without end-to-end learning.